 Start development on a local server

-To test your prototype website, themes and plugin, setting up a local server with a program like MAMP will help.
-A virtual server emulates an hosting environment on your computer, so you can test a site offline.
-This approach is better than working on a remote server, or on your hosted site, until your design is ready.
+To start prototyping your website, theme or plugin, setting up a local server with a program like MAMP will help.
+MAMP is a virtual server that emulates a hosting environment on your computer.
+That enables you to go through various design iterations and test a site offline.
+This approach is better than working on a remote server, or on your live hosted site, where you don’t want changes to appear until your design is ready.

 → A Local Test Server: XAMPP or MAMP an article by Ian Stewart from ThemeShaper.